A big idea for small farms: How to link agriculture, nutrition and public health

 In a chilly storeroom piled high with fall produce, Jimena Cordero is chopping up vegetables and fanning them out onto trays.

-Cordero is the farm manager at Ollin Farms, not far from Boulder, Colorado – she's put together bright pink and purple radishes, apple, fresh turnips.
+Cordero is the farm manager at Ollin Farms, not far from Boulder, Colo. — she's put together bright pink and purple radishes, apple, fresh turnips.

 "This is a green luobo," she explains, as she expertly cuts the oblong radish into rounds.